Best foods to eat while taking Ozempic

 The best foods to eat while taking Ozempic

-The good news is, there are no foods that you have to eat or have to avoid while taking Ozempic.
-Still, Ozempic and other GLP-1 medications will be most effective for weight loss and blood sugar control when combined with a healthy diet and regular exercise.
+The good news is that there aren’t any foods that you have to eat or must entirely avoid while taking Ozempic.
+Still, Ozempic and other GLP-1 medications will be most effective for weight loss, blood sugar control, and cardiovascular and kidney health when combined with an overall nutritious diet and regular exercise.
+Not only that, but avoiding foods high in sugar, refined carbohydrates, and unhealthy fats can also help minimize certain side effects of Ozempic

 • Lean cuts of beef and pork